 Room Air Conditioner Sizing Guide

-For room ACs such as window units, mini-splits or even portable air conditioners, you also need to calculate the square footage of your room to find the BTU.
-Don’t forget to include any connected rooms without a door in your calculation too.
+For room ACs such as window units, mini-splits, or even portable air conditioners, you will also need to calculate the square footage of your room to find the BTU.
+Remember to include any connected rooms without a door in your calculation, too.

-To make things easier, check out this handy AC room air conditioner sizing chart, based on Energy Star’s recommendations.
+To make things easier, check out this handy AC room air conditioner sizing chart based on expert recommendations.

 Factors That Affect Air Conditioner Size Requirements

-While general calculation used as a rule of thumb for AC unit sizing requires finding your home square footage, the accurate determination of AC size would need to include a whole host of other factors.
-These can consist of insulation, ceiling height, your home location, the temperature difference between the inside and outside, humidity levels throughout the year, and much more.
+While a general rule of thumb for AC unit sizing involves calculating your home’s square footage, accurately determining the correct size requires considering many other factors.
+These include insulation quality, room ceiling height, geographic location, the temperature difference between the inside and outside, humidity levels, and more.

 Let’s look at some of the major factors and how they can affect your air conditioner sizing: